funwithflutter/lit_firebase_auth/README.md

 <b>⚠️ Attention: This package is at an early stage.
 A lot of features are missing.
 Eventually this package will be "lit", but for now, use at your own risk.</b>

 Pre-lit Firebase authentication.
-It provides a set of convenient utilities and widgets to easily add Firebase auth to a Flutter app.
+It provides a set of convenient utilities and widgets to easily add Firebase authentication to a Flutter app.

 ## Features